 How to use your school’s Student Management Systems (SMSs) effectively so that learning is informed by accurate, rich information.

 Student Management Systems are software platforms for schools to manage their day-to-day operations.
-They also support assessment for learning by allowing use of rich data to inform improvements in learning and teaching.
+They also support assessment for learning by allowing the use of rich data to inform improvements in learning and teaching.

 An SMS is a valuable tool to ensure everyone is informed and enabled to support students’ continuing achievement and progress.
-This includes: learners and their whānau, educators, school leaders, and the Ministry of Education.
+This includes learners and their whānau, educators, school leaders, and the Ministry of Education.

-Functions include: recording, analysis, and reporting of pastoral, achievement, and attendance information for students, teachers, whānau/caregivers, school leaders, and the Ministry of Education.
+Functions include recording, analysis, and reporting of pastoral, achievement, and attendance information for students, teachers, whānau/caregivers, school leaders, and the Ministry of Education.